 % of schools where the majority (≥ 80%) of students are taught by a PE specialist.

-% of schools where the majority (≥ 80%) of students are offered at least 150 minutes of PE per week.
+% of schools where the majority (≥ 80%) of students are offered the mandated amount of PE (for the given state/territory/region/country).

-% of parents with children and youth who have access to physical activity opportunities at school in addition to PE.
+% of parents who report their children and youth have access to physical activity opportunities at school in addition to PE classes.

-% of schools with students who have regular access to facilities and equipment that support physical activity (eg, gymnasium, outdoor playgrounds, sporting fields, equipment in good condition).
+% of schools with students who have regular access to facilities and equipment that support physical activity (e.g., gymnasium, outdoor playgrounds, sporting fields, multi-purpose space for physical activity, equipment in good condition).

-% of communities/municipalities that report infrastructure (eg, sidewalks, trails, paths, bike lanes) specifically geared toward promoting physical activity.
+% of communities/municipalities that report they have infrastructure (e.g., sidewalks, trails, paths, bike lanes) specifically geared toward promoting physical activity.

-% of children or parents with facilities, programs, parks, and playgrounds available to them in their community.
+% of children or parents who report having facilities, programs, parks and playgrounds available to them in their community.

 Allocated funds and resources for the implementation of physical activity promotion strategies and initiatives for all children and youth.

 Demonstrated progress through the key stages of public policy making (i.e., policy agenda, policy formation, policy implementation, policy evaluation and decisions about the future).

 |10||Physical Fitness||Characteristics that permit a good performance of a given physical task in a specified physical, social, and psychological environment.||Average percentile achieved from Table S4c from Tomkinson et al. 2017 across age and sex for available data.|